-Is Now a Good Time to Invest – Understanding Investor Goals & Strategies
+Is Now a Good Time to Invest?
+Determining Investor Goals & Strategies

-Determining whether or not now is a good time to invest depends on each investor’s goals, risk tolerance, and investment strategy.
+Determining the question – is now a good time to invest – depends on each investor’s goals, risk tolerance, and investment strategy.
 In the year 2020, the world has become an extremely complicated place.
 Many old rules simply don’t apply and many investors are scratching their heads about what the future may hold.
 In a strange twist of fate, despite all the negatives surrounding industries, now could be an excellent time to invest.
 Experienced investors, professional stockbrokers, and active day-traders all know that in chaos lies profit opportunities.
 Smart investors know they have to get beyond traditional models if they’re going to benefit from new opportunities emerging in the marketplace.

 No one saw the global effect a modern pandemic would have because it had never happened previously.
 The stock market is no stranger to fluctuations due to economic circumstances, but no one could predict what would occur in just a few months of living with coronavirus.
 Despite the Dow Jones, NASDAQ, and S&P 500 downturns early on in the emerging disaster, the recovery from the initial shock has been impressive.
 Many people that experienced the recession of 2008 were not necessarily in a position to invest then, but they have taken the opportunity this time around.
 Furthermore, financial literacy and investment knowledge are more widespread than ever amongst the general population.
 The use of investment apps has become more common as a result, with apps like Robinhood and Acorns reporting over 3 million new users since the beginning of the coronavirus pandemic.
 And because the coronavirus has more people working remotely than ever, the technology industry has seen a further increase in value.
 More importantly, this stock market rebound has been largely sustained.
 Interest rates have stayed low and long-term and short-term goal adjustments have been made in many stock portfolios with diversification being the key.

 All investments have risks associated with them; that’s been the case since mankind started investing in stocks and bonds.
 Today, Exchanged Traded Funds (ETFs), Real Estate Investment Trusts (REITs), and Mutual Funds help spread risk across a range of investment targets.
-However, individual investors can still discover hidden gems.
+To answer the question on when is a good time to start investing however, individual investors can still learn and discover hidden gems.
 Growth combined with the correct time horizon should be determined by investors with an eye on both short-term and long-term returns.
 To this end, an investment advisor could be helpful by providing the kind of information and data needed to find the best opportunities.

 Is Now a Good Time to Invest – Types of Investing Strategies and Life Stages

 The traditional thought processes for identifying potentially lucrative stocks, bonds, or other investments have all been set aside after the coronavirus pandemic.
 Economic issues coupled with unprecedented social turmoil may have turned society on its head, but it hasn’t caused the markets to lose their heads.
 The focus on health, lifestyle, and the future has brought along new perspectives on what were once considered nominally valuable assets.
 Many markets and industries have been affected by the pandemic and the subsequent realignment of priorities has presented unparalleled investment opportunities.
-The key here is to diversify your portfolio to take advantage of the broad spectrum of new developments.
+With this in mind, when asking is now a good time to invest, the key here is to diversify your portfolio to take advantage of the broad spectrum of new developments.

 This form of investing is for those who don’t believe in following the herd.
 The contrarian investing strategy does the opposite of the masses; if everyone is panicking and selling their stock, then they do the contrary and buy stock.
 As Warren Buffet said, these investors tend to be “fearful when others are greedy, and greedy when others are fearful.”